mjknj18/NASA-Mars-Mission-Analysis/README.md

 7. Parse the HTML data, and extract the text of the latest Mars weather report.
 8. Auto-load the Mars facts webpage in the browser and scrape the data.
 9. Parse the HTML data, and extract the table of the latest Mars facts.
-10. Auto-load the Mars hemispheres webpages in the browser and scrape the data from each page.
+10. Auto-load the Mars hemisphere webpages in the browser and scrape the data from each page.
 11. Parse the HTML data from each page and extract the links of the latest Mars hemisphere images.
 12. Compile all of the extracted data into a Python dictionary.